MaterializeInc/materialize/doc/user/README.md

 - `SOME-NONTERMINAL` must be the name of a nonterminal in the BNF.

+### Checking links locally

+You can check links locally with `htmltest`.

+To install on a Mac:

+`brew install htmltest`

+To check the links:

+Run `./ci/www/lint.sh` on your branch.

 ## Function + operator docs

 The **Functions** you see at